lsst-dm/dmtn-090/index.rst

 not be uploading their own images to be served by the SIA, SODA, or ObsTAP interfaces.
-This means that there is generally a consistent level of protection needed that does not vary per user - everyone has the same access to all the image data.
+This means that there is generally a consistent level of protection needed that does not vary per user - everyone has the same access to all the image data, as all the image data is covered by LSST data rights rules.

 That being said, ObsTAP does support a field called data_rights, which allows us to say that our dataset is either public, secure, or